muratk3n/thirdwave/en/tweets/2020/week22b.md

 ---

-Leaders, experts are small in number in any field
+Leaders, experts are small in numbers in any field

 "@emollick